Chris Hadfield: Astronaut career

 Hadfield is a civilian CSA astronaut, having retired as a colonel from the Canadian Armed Forces in 2003 after 25 years of military service.
 He was chief of robotics for the NASA Astronaut Office at the Johnson Space Center in Houston, Texas from 2003 to 2006 and was chief of International Space Station Operations from 2006 to 2008.
 In 2008 and 2009, he trained as a back-up to Robert Thirsk on Expedition 21.
 In May 2010, Hadfield served as the commander of the NEEMO 14 mission aboard the Aquarius underwater laboratory, living and working underwater for fourteen days.
 NASA announced in 2010 that Hadfield would become the first Canadian commander of the International Space Station, leading Expedition 35 after its launch on December 19, 2012.
 His craft docked with the station on December 21.
 He remained on the station for five months, transferring control to Pavel Vinogradov and departing on May 13, 2013.

 In June 2013, one month after completing his third trip to space, Hadfield announced his retirement from the Canadian Space Agency, effective July 3, 2013.
 Hadfield stated that after living primarily in the United States since the 1980s for his career, he would be moving back to Canada, "making good on a promise I made my wife nearly 30 years ago—that yes, eventually, we would be moving back to Canada."
 He noted that he plans to pursue private interests outside government there.

 Hadfield is enthusiastic about the prospects for a crewed mission to Mars, and when asked in 2011 if he would consider being the first to visit even if the journey to Mars were one-way, he said "I would be honoured to be given the opportunity."

-Space flights

 STS-74

 Hadfield served as mission specialist 1 on STS-74 in November 1995.
 It was NASA's second space shuttle mission to rendezvous and dock with the Russian Space Station Mir.
 During the flight, the crew of Space Shuttle Atlantis attached a five-tonne docking module to Mir and transferred over 1,000 kg of food, water, and scientific supplies to the cosmonauts.
 Hadfield flew as the first Canadian to operate the Canadarm in orbit, and the only Canadian ever to board Mir.